Taking the plunge on your first solo trip? Here's how to ensure the adventure of a lifetime...

 Solo travel doesn’t have to mean ‘alone’.
 If travelling independently you’ll almost certainly meet other independent travellers, especially if you stay in guesthouses, lodges or hostels.
 If it’s the locals you want to meet, try family-run B&Bs, homestays or community-run accommodation.

 Another option is to travel with a small-group tour company.
-If you’re prepared to share a room with someone, many of the tour companies that advertise in Wanderlust waive the single supplement.
+If you’re prepared to share a room with someone, many of the tour companies that promote themselves via Wanderlust waive the single supplement.
 The majority of participants on special-interest trips, such as cooking, painting or photography tours, tend to be travelling solo, whether they are single or not.
 And expedition cruises and certain safaris tend to be sociable and ideal for solos.
+Try our Tripfinder tool to find the trip for you.

 Travelling solo (Shutterstock)

 Even if you don’t want to do the whole trip with a tour operator, it is worth starting off with a group – this will give you a chance to acclimatise and gain confidence.
 You may find that other members of the group are doing the same, so could be future travel companions.
-Several websites specialise in finding travel companions, not least Wanderlust’s community website – go to myWanderlust.
+Several websites specialise in finding travel companions.

 If you’re booking a group trip, don’t be afraid to ask about the mix of clients – and what happens at dinner.
 Talk to anyone who has travelled solo and it is always the evenings that cause the most angst and can be the loneliest part of the experience.

 Eating alone or having a drink in a bar is OK.
-You can always write your diary, read a book, read your emails or simply people-watch.
-But it is never as much fun as when you’re with some stimulating company.
+Honest.
+You can always write your diary, read a book, read your emails, check social media, or simply people-watch.
+But it is rarely as much fun as when you’re with some stimulating company.
 Not every evening has been as successful for me as the one on the Azores.
 There have been the times in anonymous hotels where no one would catch my eye, let alone speak to me.
+But I have got experienced at selecting where to eat, and where to sit - whether in a corner where I can people watch, or at a seat at a bar, where I can feel part of the buzz.

 Yes, there are downsides to travelling solo.
 Homesickness and loneliness can strike.
 But then you can feel even lonelier if trapped with a travel companion who doesn’t share your outlook on life.